mbareta/starter-app/README.md

 ## Contents
 - `client` contains frontend files
 - `server` contains backend files
+- `fast-server` is just a simple fastify server showing how we can create multiple backends in different technologies

 Each directory contains its own README which explains how to set up, run and contribute.